 Weakening the standards won't change reality.
 Selenium pollution will continue to harm aquatic life and destroy the biological integrity of streams.
 Eventually, the pollution will have to be treated, and the enormous cost will fall on the taxpayers of both states.

-At issue: Feb.
+Feb.
 20 editorial, "Water quality rules scrutinized; Cabinet tried to avoid public review"